ingrammicro-xvantage/xi-sdk-resellers-node/README.md

 #### git

-The library is hosted at a git repository, https://github.com/ingrammicro-xvantage/xi-sdk-resellers-node then install it via:
+The library is hosted at a git repository, https://github.com/ingrammicro-xvantage/xi-sdk-resellers-node install it via:

 ```shell
     npm install ingrammicro-xvantage/xi-sdk-resellers-node --save